 Get Lost Together!

 Traveling solo is an experience that will change you forever.
 Being by yourself is great and can provide you with some experiences of a lifetime, but you can travel with newly made friends too.
-Find yourself someone to travel with at least part of the time.
-Also, this post great tips: 50 Tips for Successful Solo Travel!
+Find yourself, someone, to travel with at least part of the time.
+Also, this post has great tips: 50 Tips for Successful Solo Travel!

 How about you?
 Have you done some solo traveling broken up by stints of traveling with a buddy?
 Do you have additional reasons why you like to solo travel?
 Have you used any of the mentioned programs, apps or services?
 Do share!